iamprim0rdial/cyber-security-notes/bash scripting.md

 Every script name end with **.sh** extension, example: **filename.sh** . it is considered as good practice to write a simple name of script according to the work. **Note:** Don’t forget to give executable permission to user simply by typing chmod u+x filename.sh

-to execute the script we will use this command  ./filename.sh
+to execute the script we will use this command  ./filename.sh . let's do postmortem dot forward-slash your-filename

 ## Keywords